Kode-Devs/Kode-Deprecated/README.md

 ### In Windows

-If you wish to run Kode commands in the regular Windows console, take these steps to add Kode to the `PATH` environment
+If you wish to run Kode tools.commands in the regular Windows console, take these steps to add Kode to the `PATH` environment
 variable:

 - From the Start search bar, enter ‘env’ and select **Edit environment variables for your account**.